More than an opportunity to drool over the stunning Colin Firth, the Academy Award-winning film The King’s Speech offers something else.

 Ground Control to Major Tom

 In a place like Egypt, broader and more direct suffering likely illuminates the special nature of the miracle tools of social media, the Internet and cellphones in a way that Justin Bieber Nation just can’t appreciate.

 We Americans are busy griping that there’s nothing on our 900 channels rather than engaging in constructive ways with the immensely powerful tools literally at our fingertips.
 And not just using these tools to do business, hustle, upsell and “network.”
-But to connect on the fundamentals that unite us–the struggles we all face on economy, energy, ecology and humanity.
+But to connect on the fundamentals that unite us–the struggles we all face on the economy, energy, ecology, and humanity.